 Data and industry statistics are important so we can tell our story.
 This page brings together the headline statistics that show how our industry has grown.
-The full document with sources for the stats is available at the end of this page.

 - Economic Contribution